Music

 (pop and

-jazz standards), play arrangements by ear, sometimes by listening to
+jazz standards) at home, or play arrangements by ear, sometimes by

 playing along to Jamie Aebersold, or Band-in-a-Box